DonMills/BlogPosts/servicemesh1.md

 The developers continually ask for help in debugging application latency, and she has nothing to show them beyond container virtual interface statistics.
 And the security team is beginning to ask questions about the authorization and authentication to all these new services, but all she can tell them is that the developers are hoping to do "something with oauth2".

 Mallikarjun has his own problems.
 As a developer at ExampleCo, he is working on a new front-end service that calls a containerized backend service.

 His first problem is service discovery.
 He can query DNS for the name of the service, and it will return an IP address of a container.
-But unless he queries DNS every time he wants to utilize the service he'll just end up going to the same container over and over again.
-Speaking of which, how should his code handle a failed request?
+But unless he queries DNS every time he wants to utilize the service, he'll just end up going to the same container over and over again.
+What happens if the container dies?

+And speaking of that, how should his code handle a failed request?
 Should he just resend it until he gets a response?

 ###  What it is, how it works, and why it's cool.